How to Lease or Rent the Perfect Restaurant Space

-Leasing a restaurant space without a plan is liking walking into a Walmart without a shopping list.
+Leasing, renting or buying a restaurant space without a plan is liking walking into a Walmart without a shopping list.
 You go in for allergy medicine and leave with Claritin and $400 worth of patio furniture.

 Where you decide to open your restaurant is incredibly impactful: it affects your labor costs, utility bills, marketing and overhead expenses.

 In other words: The restaurant space you choose is probably the most important decision you’ll make.